sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/rundeck.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your Rundeck API token and other sensitive information?
-Does event-based templating apply for the Rundeck integration?
-Are there other features to add here?

 - Use Sensu annotations to specify Rundeck jobs and webhooks along with trigger parameters for remediation actions for a check.
+- Supports both Rundeck Enterprise and Rundeck Open Source.
+- Supports both standard job invocation or webhook invocation.
+- Can use [environment variables and secrets management][8] to avoid exposing your Rundeck auth token or webhook.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.
+- [Event-based templating][2]: make use of event data to specify the node to target for rememdiation.

 ## Get the plugin